SABBAHS/animal-quiz/README.md

 <ul>
 <li>The quiz features a logo, a section for questions, four buttons with options of answers for use to select from, and a next question button.
 <li>As shown, once the selection is chosen, the user will immediately be able to see whether their answer is correct (highlighted in green) or incorrect (highlighted in red).
-<li>Once an answer selection is made, the other options will be disabled, which stops the user from deselecting and selecting.
+<li>Once an answer selection is made, the other options will be disabled, which stops the user from cheating i.e. deselecting and selecting.
 <li>Throughout the page the buttons display a clicking sound.
 <li>Once the user has answered the question, there is a 'Next Question' button, this will return another set of questions and answers.
 <li>Code has been appropriately added to ensure that the quiz randomly displays correct and incorrect answers, as initially all the correct answers were displayed at the bottom.